 Formal learning is traditionally a one-way process: watch this e-learning, listen to this instructor, do these exercises, answer this multiple choice quiz.
 And yet in fact, it is through real-life experience and stories that people are truly activated to create change – to act on what they learn.

 There is no magic methodology that, if implemented everywhere, will solve D&I challenges in workplaces.
 D&I seems to be less of a goal and more of a collective process, a journey – for the organization and for each individual.
-A collaborative exploration and a challenging of our own assumptions and biases at each moment – no matter how “woke” we may each think we are.
+A collaborative exploration and a challenging of our own assumptions and biases at each moment and an active willingness to learn, continuously.